BreakellrZ/Escape_Room/readme.md

 1. Navigate to the Pages tab in the left menu.
 1. Choose Deploy from a branch and select the according branch, main.
 1. Click save.
 Click code The link to the deployed website can be found on the right hand side under 'Deployments' and then under 'active deployments'
-   The link to my live site is:
+   The link to my live site is: [Link to live project here](https://breakellrz.github.io/Escape_Room/)

 ## Credit